masichaivy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 6-third_line displays a script that displays the third line of the file.
 - 7-file displays a script that creates a file that contains a text and ends by a new line
 - 8-cwd_state displays script that saves the current state of a directory
+- 9-duplicate_last_line displays a script that duplicates the last line of the file